Earn College Credit during your Gap Year

 Assessments and Grades

 You must be accepted to a specific Youth International program before submitting registration forms to Western Colorado University.
-If you are interested in registering for course credit, please contact Youth International to request a Course Credit Registration Packet.
+If you are interested in registering for a college credit course, please contact Youth International to request a Course Credit Registration Packet.

 The tuition charged by the university is $165.00 per credit.
 All courses offered in partnership with Youth International are 3 credits (total= $495/course).
 Tuition is processed separately from Youth International’s program fee, and must be sent directly to the university along with the other documents contained in the Course Credit Registration Packet.